The 2019 coaching/G.M. carousel

 Dolphins: Fired coach Adam Gase.
 Could pursue Ravens coach John Harbaugh.

 Bengals: Fired coach Marvin Lewis.
+Reportedly will interview offensive coordinator Bill Lazor and special teams coordinator Darrin Simmons.
 Could consider former Raiders and Browns coach Hue Jackson.
 Possibly will pursue Vikings coach Mike Zimmer.

 Browns: Fired coach Hue Jackson during the season.
 Will interview interim coach Gregg Williams, offensive coordinator Freddie Kitchens.
 Reportedly have contacted former Packers coach Mike McCarthy.
+Have requested permission to interview Colts defensive coordinator Matt Eberflus.
+Reportedly will interview Saints assistant head coach/tight ends coach Dan Campbell.
 Sources tell PFT that the Browns are expected to hire an offensive coach who will work closely with and develop quarterback Baker Mayfield.

 Jaguars: Announced that coach Doug Marrone, G.M.
 Dave Caldwell, and V.P. of football operations Tom Coughlin will return.